hathibelagal-dev/instantpolyglot/docs/eng/Indigenous_Languages_Of_South_America.md

 Example: The development of a definite article in Quechua varieties in contact with Spanish:

-**Warmi-qa** "the woman" (traditional Quechua)
+**Warmi-qa** “the woman” (traditional Quechua)
-**La warmi** "the woman" (in some contact varieties, borrowing Spanish "la")
+**La warmi** “the woman” (in some contact varieties, borrowing Spanish “la”)

 Example from Guarani: The adoption of Spanish conjunctions

 **Ha upéi ou la che ermáno**
 And then come the my brother
-"And then my brother came"
+“And then my brother came”

-Here, "ha" (and) and "la" (the) are borrowed from Spanish, while the rest of the sentence structure remains Guarani.
+Here, “ha” (and) and “la” (the) are borrowed from Spanish, while the rest of the sentence structure remains Guarani.

 ### Mixed Languages